Prompting

 Instruct-tuned models

-Instruct-tuned models are trained on a dataset (for an example, see Figure 4.1) that consists of instructions and their corresponding outputs.
-This is different from the pretraining phase of language models where they were trained on large amounts of text data without any specific task in mind.
+Instruct-tuned models are trained on a dataset (for an example, see Figure 4.1) that consists of instructions and their corresponding outputs, seperated by special tokens.
+This is different from the pretraining phase of language models where they are trained on large amounts of text data without any specific task in mind.
 The goal of instruct-tuning is to make the model better at following instructions and generating more accurate and relevant outputs.

 Fig 4.1: An example for a dataset that can be used for instruct-finetuning.
 This dataset can be found on huggingface